tstack/lnav/docs/source/usage.rst

 the breadcrumb bar and you can jump to a section with the :ref:`:goto<goto>` command.

-You will probably want to pass the :option:`-q` option to suppress the message showing the path to the captured input.
+When setting the :envvar:`PAGER` variable, pass the :option:`-q` option to modify lnav's behavior to make it more amenable for this purpose:

 .. code-block:: bash

    export PAGER="lnav -q"

+With this option, lnav will:

+* Not save the piped content after exiting.
+* Print the content to the screen if it is less than the height of the terminal.

 Searching
 ---------